statgen/pheweb-rg-pipeline/README.md

 ## How to run

-### Configuration

-Before running the pipeline you may need to change your `nextflow.config` file:
-- Specify path to the directory where LDSC is installed in the `LDSC` field.
-- Specify path to the HapMap SNP list (i.e. w_hm3.snplist) in the `LDSC_snplist` field.
-- Specify path to the LD scores directory (i.e. eur_w_ld_chr/) in the `LDSC_scores` field.
-- Provide column names inside the `columns` configuration scope.
-- Set `no_effect` to 0 if analyzing regression coefficients or 1 if analyzing odds-ratios.

 ### Input

 The input file must be named `pheno-list.json`.
 It has the same format as in the PheWeb data import pipeline.